MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

     ![Running your new PWA, with the frontend code, on localhost](./index-images/sample-pwa-app-with-frontend-code.png)

 Your app does something useful now, but it can't be installed yet, because there's no service worker.
-You'll make your app installable in the next step, by creating a service worker.
+You'll make your app installable in the next step, by creating a service worker.<!-- todo: decouple "install" & "service worker" -->

 <!-- ====================================================================== -->